-- If the steps above do not help, remove the onboard battery and move the jumper again to clear the CMOS RTC RAM data.
+- If the steps above do not help, remove the onboard battery and short the two pins again to clear the CMOS RTC RAM data.
 After clearing the CMOS, reinstall the battery. - You do not need to clear the RTC when the system hangs due to overclocking.
 For system failure due to overclocking, use the CPU Parameter Recall (C.P.R.) feature.
 Shut down and reboot the system, then the BIOS automatically resets parameter settings to default values.